Download Social media (PDF 193.5 KB)

 - Living Languages: This blog is described as a cyberbreath for language life.

-- State Library of New South Wales (SLNSW) – Rediscovering Indigenous Languages: This blog discusses the Rediscovering Indigenous languages project which aims to explore the State Library's archive to identify all Indigenous wordlists or vocabularies recorded since 1788.
+- State Library of New South Wales (SLNSW) – Rediscovering Indigenous Languages: This blog discusses the Rediscovering Indigenous Languages project which aims to explore the State Library's archive to identify Aboriginal and Torres Strait Islander wordlists or vocabularies recorded since 1788.

-- Victorian Aboriginal Corporation for Languages (VACL): provides current information, reports and resources which show progress in the area of Indigenous Languages in Victoria and across Australia.
+- Victorian Aboriginal Corporation for Languages (VACL): provides current information, reports and resources which show progress in the area of Aboriginal Languages in Victoria and across Australia.

 - Wandja/Walkatjurra: this blog gives updates on the preservation project of the Goldfields Aboriginal languages which commenced in July 2011.
 The initial focus was to work on two of the Goldfield’s languages, Ngalia and Tjupan in Leonora.